joshuabaroni/NaiveBayesPractice/README.md

 ### Overview
 - Using probability as its primary tool, Naive Bayes compares previous responses and their correlation to a class output to predict what the final response of a new class will be.
 - Any new output successfully predicted will serve as reinforcement learning to improve the accuracy of the algorithm's future predictions.
-- As the model's base algorithm is improved, it should more widely accept data from any context formatted into .arff files.
+- The current model can be trained with reasonable accuracy (60-80% on qualitative and 80-95% on quantitative data) on any .arff dataset

 ### Labor Negotiation Poll
 - This dataset trains the model to recognize acceptable compensations for labor.
-- Accuracy with this dataset: ~72% correct
+- Accuracy with this dataset: ~80% correct

 ### Weather Prediction
 - This dataset trains the model to make a decision on whether the weather ;) is good enough to go outside in.